BondCrypto/Repo-for-article-drafts/2019-12-30-p2p-validator-looking-back-looking-forward.md

 # Final words

-We want to thank all the teams around the globe who have worked hard this year to build such outstanding innovative projects making a decentralized future one step closer.
+We want to thank all the teams around the globe who have worked hard this year to build such outstanding innovative projects bringing a decentralized future one step closer.
 It's an honor to be a part of such an open-minded community of professional validators and active contributors.
-We will continue to act positively, influence the ecosystem by increasing decentralization across various networks, educating people around the world and providing reliable staking services accessible to everyone.
+We will continue to act positively influencing the ecosystem by increasing decentralization across various networks, educating people around the world and providing reliable staking services accessible to everyone.

 P2P Validator team wish everyone amazing holidays and a happy New Year.
 It was an eventful year but definitely a fundamental one for the further achievements.